EuclidStellar/euclid-js/README.md

-Sure, here’s an updated version of the README with a section that includes a Markdown example of using the CLI:

----

 # euclid-js | Node.js Backend Generator

 Euclid is a CLI tool designed to streamline the creation of a Node.js backend project.
 It generates a well-structured project folder with best practices, installs necessary dependencies, and provides template code to help you start quickly.